lulzzz/GoFish/README.md

     - Bower installations in the roots of all MVC projects.
     - dotnet restore, dotnet build and dotnet publish for each .NET application.
+    - dotnet razor-precompile for each of the ASP.NET MVC applications.

 1. Create the server: